ChunTingChang/ML_Classification/README.md

 The data is related with direct marketing campaigns (phone calls) of a Portuguese banking institution.
 The classification goal is to `predict if the client will subscribe a term deposit`.

-Below I use `Logistic Regression` and `Naive Bayes` to train the model and use some validation tools to see which model performs better.
+In the ipynb, I use `Logistic Regression` and `Naive Bayes` to train the model and use some validation tools to see which model performs better.